deep1401/old-personal-website/_posts/2021-05-26-data-ethics-2.md

 On observing more intricately, we find that computers do exactly what we tell them to do.
 Even in Machine Learning, we define what success is.
 This success is generally achieved in the form of **minimizing an error function**.
 But who gets to decide that error function?
 Isn't it completely subjective?

-For example, when someone gets tested for Cancer, which would be considered worse? a false positive or a false negative?
+For example, when someone gets tested for Cancer, which would be considered worse?
+A false Positive or a false negative?
 The right answer in this case might be a false positive, since the person can get further tests done and find out that they don't actually have cancer.
 However, the situation might be much worse if your model gives out improper false negatives.
 (This also depends, if you keep on predicting positive for every case you get, then the model should probably be thrown out.)

 Conversely, if you think about your email inbox spam classifier.
-Which would be considered worse? a false positive or a false negative?
-A False Positive here would signify that an email which wasn't spam got classified as spam and was sent to the spam folder.
+Which would be considered worse?
+A false positive or a false Negative? a false Positive here would signify that an email which wasn't spam got classified as spam and was sent to the spam folder.
 This could be a crucial email.
 On the other hand, a false negative just puts an unnecessary email in your primary folder and thus, this doesn't cause as much harm as the other one.
 (Again, depends on the proportion.)

 Considering both these examples and the complexity of all existing systems, how can it be expected to just get optimum results by minimizing an error function which is completely context depdendent?
 And how would one even go about automating that process too?

 If the above two examples seem really simple, let's consider a thought experiment of a similar 'Which is worse' scenario on our criminal recidivism system.
 Which would be worse in that case?

-A False Positive would denote that a person who is not likely to reoffend would be sent to jail and thus, their chance to rebuild and correct their mistakes gets taken away.
-A False Negative means potentially putting a criminal on the street.
+A false positive would denote that a person who is not likely to reoffend would be sent to jail and thus, their chance to rebuild and correct their mistakes gets taken away.
+A false Negative means potentially putting a criminal on the street.

 How would one even decide what to optimize in such cases?